Looking for something?

 • have your child lay on their back

-• tell them to tense up all muscles from head to toe and hold for 10 to 15 seconds
+• tell them to tense up all their muscles from their head to their toes and hold for 10 to 15 seconds

 • have them release and relax, ask them how they feel